droonga/droonga.org/tutorial/groonga/index.md

 We are planning to provide a better way (like a chef cookbook), but for now, you have to set up it by your hand.

 A database system based on the Droonga is called *Droonga cluster*.
-A Droonga cluster is constructed with multiple computers, called *Droonga node*.
+A Droonga cluster is constructed from multiple computers, called *Droonga node*.
 So you have to set up multiple Droonga nodes for your Droonga cluster.

 Assume that you have two computers: `192.168.0.10` and `192.168.0.11`.